 - Close the compromised account as soon as possible.
 This will help cut off any potential access to your account.

 - Check your credit reports.
 Look for accounts you don’t recognize or for suspicious activity.
-You are entitled to a free annual report from each of the three major credit reporting agencies: Experian, Equifax, and TransUnion.
+You are entitled to a free annual report from the three major credit reporting agencies: Experian, Equifax, and TransUnion.

 - Watch out for scammers since a data breach does make you more vulnerable to phishing and other scams.